GDSC-ELTE/Build-quote-generator-app-with-google-assistant/README.md

 ## Let's prepare for the lab!

-You can train to get skilled in cloud technologies here: https://go.qwiklabs.com/qwiklabs-free
-1. Start the challenge
-2. Fill the form
- - Business name: Google Developer Student clubs - Eötvös Loránd university
- - Business mobile number: You can enter your mobile number
- - Choose your challenge track: Native app development track
- - Are you part of a student club?: Yes, I’m part of a Developer Student Club.

-You will get a confirmation email within 2 minutes.
-It contains one time unique access code and you will use it throughout the lab.

 What you need to complete this lab:
 - Access to a standard internet browser (Chrome browser recommended).
 - Time to complete the lab.